austinmama/vsrx/firewalls.md

 {:download: .download}

 # Work with firewalls
-The IBM Cloud Juniper vSRX uses the concept of security zones, where each vSRX interface is mapped to a "zone", to handle stateful firewalls.
+The IBM Cloud Juniper vSRX uses the concept of security zones, where each vSRX interface is mapped to a "zone" for handling stateful firewalls.
 Stateless firewalls are controlled by firewall filters.

-Policies are used to allow/block traffic between these defined zones, and the rules defined here are stateful.
+Policies are used to allow and block traffic between these defined zones, and the rules defined here are stateful.

 In the IBM Cloud, a vSRX is designed to have four different security zones:

 | Zone                     | Standalone Interface | HA Interface |